Women's health: Social and cultural factors

 Women's health is positioned within a wider body of knowledge cited by, amongst others, the World Health Organization, which places importance on gender as a social determinant of health.
 While women's health is affected by their biology, it is also affected by their social conditions, such as poverty, employment, and family responsibilities, and these aspects should not be overshadowed.

 Women have traditionally been disadvantaged in terms of economic and social status and power, which in turn reduces their access to the necessities of life including health care.
-Despite recent improvements in western nations, women remain disadvantaged with respect to men.
+Despite recent improvements in Western nations, women remain disadvantaged with respect to men.
 The gender gap in health is even more acute in developing countries where women are relatively more disadvantaged.
 In addition to gender inequity, there remain specific disease processes uniquely associated with being a woman which create specific challenges in both prevention and health care.

+In low- and middle-income countries, women’s diets, often rich in staple foods, are frequently poor in vitamins and minerals, with consequences for health.
+Low dietary diversity jeopardizes nutrient adequacy.

+Deeply ingrained cultural, religious, and patriarchal systems within the MENA region perpetuate gender-based power dynamics within communities and lead to discrepancies in healthcare access.
+In a speech, UNFPA executive director Thoraya Ahmed Obaid outlined these difficulties and emphasized the need to change cultural and societal norms in order to improve the health of women in the area.

 Even after succeeding in accessing health care, women have been discriminated against, a process that Iris Young has called "internal exclusion", as opposed to "external exclusion", the barriers to access.
 This invisibility effectively masks the grievances of groups already disadvantaged by power inequity, further entrenching injustice.

 Behavioral differences also play a role, in which women display lower risk taking including consume less tobacco, alcohol, and drugs, reducing their risk of mortality from associated diseases, including lung cancer, tuberculosis and cirrhosis.
 Other risk factors that are lower for women include motor vehicle accidents.
 Occupational differences have exposed women to less industrial injuries, although this is likely to change, as is risk of injury or death in war.
 Overall such injuries contributed to 3.5% of deaths in women compared to 6.2% in the United States in 2009.
 Suicide rates are also less in women.

 The social view of health combined with the acknowledgement that gender is a social determinant of health inform women's health service delivery in countries around the world.
 Women's health services such as Leichhardt Women's Community Health Centre which was established in 1974 and was the first women's health centre established in Australia is an example of women's health approach to service delivery.

 Women's health is an issue which has been taken up by many feminists, especially where reproductive health is concerned and the international women's movement was responsible for much of the adoption of agendas to improve women's health.